nttcom/metemcyber/README.md

 ### 🤖 Create a new workflow

-Metemcyber can be used not only CTI dissemination but also CTI creation.
+Metemcyber can be used not only for CTI dissemination but also CTI creation.

 ```
 metemctl new　--starter=ir-exercise